Last Updated on July 20, 2021

 Bathroom extractor fans that feature built-in humidistat sensors detect moisture in the air.
 Once the humidity level in the bathroom reaches a certain threshold, the extractor fan automatically turns on or off, leaving the room free of condensation and odour.
 It saves you from manually flicking the switch and is suitable for households where family members forget to turn on the fan.
-Humidity sensors are becoming increasingly popular and several best extractor fans on the market include this feature, but in some cases, you may have to pay more money for it.

 Back Draught Shutters (Needed In Windy Locations)

 A back draught shutter helps prevent random gusts of cold wind from blowing back through the fan and into the bathroom.
-If the unit you bought doesn’t have a shutter, simply buy one separately and have it installed it in the ventilation duct.
+If the unit you bought doesn’t have a shutter, simply buy one separately and have it installed in the ventilation duct.